jooyoungseo/mboxr/README.md

 # Importing your mbox file into an R:
 data <- read_mbox("your_file.mbox")

-# Or, you can save your mbox file as a CSV file while assigning a data_frame variable at the same time like below :
+# Or, you can save your mbox file as a CSV file while assigning a tibble variable at the same time like below :
 data <- read_mbox("your_file.mbox", "output.csv")
-## Find your "output.csv" file saved in your computer while freely using the imported data_frame in your R session!
+## Find your "output.csv" file saved in your computer while freely using the imported tibble in your R session!
 ```